 Daylighting refers to using windows and interior surfaces to maximize natural light in a space, and it’s a modern design principle used in schools today to transform old, dimly lit spaces.

 Ultimately, daylighting – which has been shown to improve student performance – is achieved by controlling the amount of light that’s transmitted.
 Features like between-the-glass blinds, louvers, and awnings, for example, help to manage the flow of light.

-Another benefit: Daylighting can also help schools reduce their electricity costs because the natural light can replace artificial light sources.
+Another benefit: Daylighting can also help schools reduce their electricity costs because natural light can replace artificial light sources.

 Classroom comfort refers to many things – temperatures, glares, noise levels, ventilation, etc. In other words, an ideal classroom features the right amount of natural light, temperatures are balanced in all seasons, and playground or street noise is significantly reduced.